 - Credit: Contributed

-New figures show that 250 children were referred to the police or local authorities in Suffolk over the last 12 months by the NSPCC.
+New figures show that 250 cases of child neglect were referred to police or local authorities in Suffolk over the last 12 months by the NSPCC.

-Nationally, the children’s charity received more than 65,000 calls during their 2017/18 period with a third of those calls being about child neglect.
+Nationally, the children’s charity received more than 65,000 calls during its 2017/18 period, with a third of those calls being about child neglect.

-Christmas is the busiest time of the year for the NSPCC who receive hundreds of calls a day.
+Christmas is the busiest time of the year for the NSPCC, which receives hundreds of calls a day.